na-vural/patched-dwm/README.md

 dwm-scratchpad-6.2.diff
 dwm-swaptags-6.2.diff
 dwm-zoomswap-6.2.diff

+And also dwm-keypressrelease-6.0.diff was applied but not from the its original diff file.
+So its file is not in the applied patches dir.
 ```

-Clone original dwm files
-and apply all of these patches with the dwm-all-in-one-6.2.diff patch
-or clone this repo.
+Clone original dwm files and apply all of these patches with the dwm-all-in-one-6.2.diff patch or clone this repo.